britneydang/HandsonProject-Covid19/README.md

 3. Data Transformation - Data Flows
 After ingesting data from various sources (ECDC data from website and population data from the Blob Storage) into the Data Lake, now I need to transform the data by using Data Flow (in ADF).
 There are many types of transformation that can be created with a data flow: source transformation, filter transformation, select transformation, pivot transformation, lookup transformation, sink transformation.
-- Transform cases_deaths dataset: Go to Azure Storage Explorer -> datalake -> open the new file cases_deaths.cvs in excel -> I need to decide how I want to transform the original data depending on the need of reporting.
-Below are the original file and notes of transformations that I want to make:
+* Transform cases_deaths * dataset: Go to Azure Storage Explorer -> datalake -> open the new file cases_deaths.cvs in excel -> I need to decide how I want to transform the original data depending on the need of reporting.
+Below are the original file.

 ![image](https://user-images.githubusercontent.com/110323703/211485728-df606f25-5b31-42a1-8991-23516a786261.png)

+Notes of transformations that I want to make:
-    - Change 1: Filter column continent = "Europe" and remove continent column
+- Change #1: Filter column continent = "Europe" and remove continent column
-    - Change 2: Make standard for column country_code into 2 digits across all of the files (For the country_code that has 3 digits, use an external file with lookup function to lookup for its corresponding 2 digits).
+- Change #2: Make standard for column country_code into 2 digits across all of the files (For the country_code that has 3 digits, use an external file with lookup function to lookup for its corresponding 2 digits).
+Keep the country_code 3 digits in there.
 File name country_lookup.csv.
-Upload this lookup file into the storage account: Go to Storage Explorer -> ADLS Gen2 -> Blob Container -> create new folder "lookup" and upload the csv file.
+Upload this lookup file into the storage account: Go to Storage Explorer -> ADLS Gen2 -> Blob Container -> create new blob name "lookupsupportfile" and upload the csv file.
-    - Change 3: Use 2 columns indicator and daily_count to create 2 different columns cases_count and deaths_count
+- Change #3: Use 2 columns indicator and daily_count to pivot out 2 different columns cases_count and deaths_count
-    - Change 4: Change column name from date into reported date
+- Change #4: Change column name from date into reported date
-    - Change 5: Drop column rate_14_day
+- Change #5: Drop column rate_14_day
 - Keep columns country, population, source the same

+I will start to create a data flow: ADF -> Author -> click turn on Dataflow Debug (Warning notes: Turn on/off the Dataflow DEBUG when it is not in use, if not it will be costly), leave as is AutoResolveIntegrationRuntime (in case I want a bigger cluster for my debug, I can create a new integration runtime) -> Data Flows -> new Mapping Data flow -> dataflow -> name dataflow -> Now I need to create a SOURCE.
+In a data flow, which is called stream, is started with at least one source and ended with a sink.
+ALL Tranformations will be performed based on the list of changes above:
+- Source Transformation: Need to create a source -> click Add Source.
+Under Source settings tab -> add Stream name, Source type = Dataset -> add New -> ADLS Gen2 -> DelimitedText -> name df, select corresponding linked service, add file path, select cases_deaths.csv file, select First Row as header and From connection/store -> Ok.
+Test connection.
+Next is the Options:
+  - Allow schema drift: its useful when I expect my source data to change often.
+If there is a new column being added to the dataset, data flow will flow the new column through to the sink without me having to make any code changes.If I don't select, it will be the fixed schema that I have specified.
+  - Infer drifted column types: For the new column or any changes being made to the source data, select this option if I want data flow to infer the column types.
+If I don't select, everything that being added or inferred will have type = string.
+  - Validate schema: if my current data doesn't satisfy the dataset schema specifed, it will fail.
+  - Other - Skip line count: if I specify number of records to skip within the file, then it will do it.
+  - Other - Sampling: Enable sampling for testing purpose
+- Debug Settings -> select sample file and row limit, select file path -> save.
+Under Source Options tab, After completion, I can choose no action or delete the source file after completion.
+Under Projection tab, I can manually edit the data type or click the Detect data type.
+Under Optimize tab, use the current for now.
+View inspect for all data types.
+Under Data preview, refresh to view all data.
+- Filter Transformation: Need to filter continent into only Europe (#1)
+- Select Transformation: Need to delete column continent (#1), change column name reported_date (#4), and delete column rate_14_day (#5)
+- Pivot Transformation: Need to pivot to find out how many confirmed covid cases (cases_count) and how many covid death cases (deaths_count) per reported_day.
+Pivot key is the column indicator, the column being pivoted is the daily_count, and the rest of columns would form part of the group by column.
+Aggregate function SUM will be used to add daily_count.
+- Lookup Transformation: Need to create a new dataset under Datasets for the lookup file.
+Drag the country_lookup into Add Source
+- Sink Transformation: It's an Output.
+Create a new blob container in ADLS Gen2 in Storage Explorer name "processed".
+Settings tab -> Output to a single file -> trigger now